-d) The Trust must take steps to demonstrate greater awarene of the knowledge levels of family members of victims, the specific background and insigh and their interactions. eir Complete In 2014/2015, the Trust held leadership events on learning from the family of a young man with a learning disability who died in a Learning Disability service (incident from outside of Derbyshire).
-The family experience and NHS England videos on the family experience.
+d) The Trust must take steps to C Complete In 2014/2015, the Trust held leadership events on demonstrate greater awareness of learning from the family of a young man with a the knowledge levels of family learning disability who died in a Learning Disability members of victims, their specific service (incident from outside of Derbyshire).
+The background and insights and their family experience and NHS England videos on the interactions. family experience.
 In addition, an external independent investigation company provide a teaching event to all senior leaders on learning from very serious incidents and the experience of the family.
 The family's experiences in this case have also directly contributed to and featured within the training offered to our staff.
 The Family Liaison service is an important addition to support this work.
 Protected time to support families is critical to embedding practice in this area.
-The Trust's Executive and Board members have written to the families involved in this case to formally apologise and offer support.
+The Trust's Executive and Board members have C Ongoing written to the families involved in this case to formally apologise and offer support.
 Facilitated through NHS England, the Trust and family members have agreed to meet to further discuss the independent investigation report once it has been published.
 This remains an open invitation to the named family.
+This remains open in March 2018, this offer remains open indefinitely. open indemittely.